boldmonkey/pi-benchmark/README.md

 ## Project layout
 - `src/main.rs` — CLI and benchmark implementations.
 - `scripts/` — convenience runners for macOS/Linux shells.
+- `dashboard/` — static dashboard that renders aggregated JSON results.
+- `results/` — optional folder to collect run outputs before publishing to Pages.
 - `Cargo.toml` — crate metadata and release profile tuned for benchmarking (LTO, single codegen unit).

+## Dashboard & GitHub Pages
+- Save runs with `--save-json results/my-machine.json` to build a local collection (files are appended automatically).
+- The GitHub Actions workflow (`.github/workflows/pages.yml`) aggregates every JSON file under `results/` into `site/data/results.json` and publishes the dashboard to GitHub Pages.
+If no results are present, it falls back to `dashboard/data/sample_results.json` so the page still loads.
+- Open `dashboard/index.html` locally or visit your repository's Pages URL to explore tables and charts for all recorded runs.

 ## Testing
 ```bash